 - Optional: Add in nuts, berries, vanilla, etc.

-- Mash banana in medium sized bowl until it has a pudding like texture.
+- Mash banana in a medium-sized bowl until it has a pudding-like texture.

-- In a separate bowl, beat eggs and add to mashed up banana.
+- In a separate bowl, beat eggs and add to the mashed-up banana.
 Now, add cinnamon and any additional ingredients.